tlab-uav/tech-details/docs/systems/SAFMC.md

 ### Additional Information

 #### Parameter Configuration
-> INFO: Given below are some parameters list for your reference
+> INFO: Given below are some parameters list for reference

 ```yaml